gregschmit/omake/README.md

    (https://xkcd.com/927/).
 As uninspired as it may seem, I just want an implementation of `make` that works on Linux and FreeBSD; that's it.

+1.0 release will probably happen when this project can build the Linux kernel.

 Note that due to implementation details (and especially during the initial development phase this project is in), it's possible certain features are inadvertently added.
 Users should probably not rely on those and they may even qualify as bugs.
 I hope to get everything ironed out before the 1.0